elbasir/DeepCrystal/README.md

 * unzip download <br />
 * rm download <br />

-5- Put the unzipped folder, "DeepCrystal_Models"  and <file.fasta> in the same directory as Test.py <br />

-5- To test your protein sequences using Test.py run the following command: <br />
+4- To test your protein sequences using Test.py run the following command: <br />

 python Test.py <file.fasta> <br />

-6- The output will be generated in the current working directory.
-The name of the output file is prediction_results.csv <br />
+5- The output will be generated in the current working directory.
+The name of the output file is prediction_results.csv. <br />

    | Sequence ID | Prediction |
    |-------------|------------|
    | Seq1        |0.7230646491|

+6- If you run on test.fasta that's uploaded on this github, you can compare the results with the Expected_Prediction_Result.csv that's also uploaded on this github. <br />

+7- When you run Test.py, you will see some warnings which will not affect your results.
+Examples of these warnings are in expected_warnings.txt

 # To Train a Model (Optional)